 Be sure to fill out one form for print and a separate form for media materials.

 Please list the author’s name, the title and the UI call number, loan period (2 hour or 3-day, open or closed reserve).

 Please list the composer’s name, title of selection, the UI Call number, and the loan period.

-Remember to check Classical Music Library, Naxos Music Library, Naxos Jazz, DRAM and Smithsonian Global Sound for recordings.
+Remember to check Music Online, Naxos Music Library, Naxos Jazz, DRAM and Smithsonian Global Sound for recordings.
 It is possible to link directly to these items on your ICON page.